The Most Unique Things to Do in Geneva, Switzerland

 Reformation Wall

 Sitting just below the world’s longest bench, in the grounds of the University of Geneva, is the Reformation Wall.
-Visiting the wall is a very unique thing to do in Geneva, as the wall was built to commemorate the 400th year anniversary of John Calvin.
+Visiting the wall is one of the most unique things to do in Geneva, as it was built to commemorate the 400th year anniversary of John Calvin.
 The monument features sculptures of various men who played an important role in the Reformation, and it’s a must-see in Geneva.
-Plus, this is one of the many free things to do in Geneva as well!
+Plus, this is one of the many free things to do in Geneva as well.

 Victorinox flagship store

-Although Victorinox wasn’t founded in Geneva itself, the city is home to a fairly large flagship store which is located on the main shopping street, Rue du Marché.
+Although Victorinox wasn’t founded in Geneva itself, the city is home to a fairly large flagship store that’s located on the main shopping street, Rue du Marché.
 The downstairs part of the store is where you’ll find a lot of different products to buy, and you can even build your own pocket knife that will be assembled by hand.
-This experience is only available in a few Victorinox shops worldwide, so it’s quite a unique thing to do in Geneva.
+This experience is only available in a few Victorinox shops worldwide, so it ranks high on the list of unique things to do in Geneva.

 Browse the flea markets

 If you’re a fan of flea markets, then you’re in luck.
-One of Switzerland’s largest flea markets is located in Geneva, and there are a lot of interesting items to look at here.
-Plainpalais Flea Market has been running every Wednesday, Saturday, and the first Sunday of the month since 1970 and is a hub for collectors, bargain hunters, and people who just enjoy walking around the stalls.
+One of Switzerland’s largest flea markets is located in Geneva, and there are a lot of interesting items to look at.
+Plainpalais Flea Market has been running every Wednesday, Saturday, and the first Sunday of the month since 1970.
+It’s a hub for collectors, bargain hunters, and people who just enjoy walking around the stalls.
 On a clear day, this is a great thing to do in Geneva in October.

 United Nations Office